CarlosMartinezPenate/CarlosNotebook/_posts/2024-07-25-Carlos_MCELab_NoteBook.md

 **Future Actions:**
 - Program the FJFC with time windows in sequence with the timer to complete the setup for the Diffusion Chamber experiments.

+# Marine Chemical Ecology (MCE) Lab Notebook
+#Date: 29/08/2024
+**Location:** MCELab
+**Objective:** Set Up the Apparatus for Diffusion Chamber Experiments
+**Activity:** Perform the correct programming of the FJFCC and synchronization with the digital timer

+**Details:**
+- Used the program windows to define a time where the fraction collector will collect.
+- Set the timer to trigger an interval within the defined window for the pump to start.
+- The apparatus is ready to perform.

+**Future Actions:**
+- Transport the apparatus to the IOLR.
+- Complete the experimental design for the diffusion chamber apparatus.
+- Order 142 mm 0.22 micron filters to perform the experiments.